Mark Tollefsen came off the bench to score a career-high 14 points Saturday night at Pacific.

 The game couldn't have started any better for USF, as the Dons scored the first 10 points of the game and led 12-2 four minutes into the game.
 The Tigers weathered USF's fast start and managed to cut the lead to two at the half, 29-27.

-Chris Adams gave USF a 37-29 lead early in the second half.
+Three pointers by Tollefsen and Chris Adams gave USF a 37-29 lead early in the second half.
 However, the Tigers then went on a 11-2 run to take their first lead of the game at 40-39 at the 12:21 mark.

 Pacific would never trail again.